sjgilbert/iScotsApp/README.md

 * @csass Coooldown images: fix up and edit.
 * @an Adjust settings bars so that icons are to the left of the bars.
-* @clf Decide what happens when the pet hits death, and implement that.
-Option for starting the game over?
+* @clf Create death image, implement the post-death status.
-* @sam Create "About" modal
+* @sam Look into gameplay.
+Fix it up so that it is more game-like.
-* @pickUp get app on an actual Android device
+* @pickUp get app on an actual Android device (instructions for deploying are https://github.com/libgdx/libgdx/wiki/Deploying-your-application)
 * @pickUp @all Testing.
 Testing.
 Testing.
-* @pickUp @all Look at and fix documentation.
+* @pickUp @all Look at and fix up documentation.
 * @pickUp resize buttons

 ##Medium Priority Items